harshit-raizada/DiseaseWhiz.ai/README.md

 ## Support

-If you encounter any issues or have questions, feel free to open an issue on GitHub.
+If you encounter any issues or have questions, feel free to open an issue on GitHub or reach out on [https://www.linkedin.com/in/harshit-raizada/]